 Regulation, statute, guideline Description Federal 42 United States Code (USC) 6901 et seq., Solid Waste Disposal Act Applicable to solid waste generated during construction, decommissioning, and operation and maintenance phases.
 36 Code of Federal Regulations (CFR) 251, Subpart B, U.S. Department of Agriculture (USDA) U.S. Forest Service (USFS) Includes USFS-administered lands; the regulation stipulates that various plans, such as emergency action plans and site security plans, be implemented as conditions of approval.
 43 USC 1701 et seq., Federal Land Policy and Management Act of 1976 Governs how the Department of the Interior's Bureau of Land Management (BLM) and USFS (under USDA) administer public lands, including grants of rights-of-way for the transmission lines associated with solar and wind facility development.
 See also the BLM Right-of-Way Regulations (43 CFR 2800).
-29 CFR 1910.269, Occupational Safety and Health Act Safe worker practices and training requirements are applicable to solar energy facilities and electrical systems.

-Regulation, statute, guideline Description Solid Waste Disposal Act, as amended by the Resource Conservation and Recovery Act (42 USC 6901 et seq.) and the Hazardous Solid Waste Amendments of 1984 The regulations governing hazardous materials influence the destinations and process for solid waste reclamation.
+29 CFR 1910.269, Occupational Safety and Health Act Establishes the Occupational Safety and Health Administration, which regulates worker safety and hazards in the United States.
+Safe worker practices and training requirements are applicable to solar energy facilities and electrical systems.
+Solid Waste Disposal Act, as amended by the Resource Conservation and Recovery Act (42 USC 6901 et seq.) and the Hazardous Solid Waste Amendments of 1984 The regulations governing hazardous materials influence the destinations and process for solid waste reclamation.
+Applicable to solid and hazardous waste generated during construction, operation, and decommissioning.
 47 USC 303(q) Antenna Tower Lighting and Marking Requirements; 47 CFR 17.21- 17.58, Federal Aviation Administration (FAA) Advisory Circulars Standards and specifications set forth in FAA advisory documents govern antenna tower lighting and marking requirements, which are mandatory under the Federal Communications Commission (FCC) rules.
 The FCC requirements for filing with FAA for proposed structures vary based on a number of factors including height, proximity to an airport, location, and frequencies emitted from the structure, etc. Depending on such factors, communication structures associated with the solar energy facilities may be subject to FAA standards.
 National Electric Code, Article 690 Solar Electric Systems Governs the safe installation and operation of photovoltaic solar systems, including solar panels, connections, inverters, battery storage, and connection to the grid.
 National Electric Code, Article 705, Interconnected Power Systems Includes requirements that make it easier for first responders to safely and effectively turn off a solar energy system.
-National Fire Protection Association 855 Standards for Installation of Energy Storage Systems Applies to facilities with co-located battery energy storage system (BESS) in Alternative 3.
+National Fire Protection Association 855 Standards for Installation of Energy Storage Systems Applies to facilities with co-located battery energy storage system (BESS).
 Provides the minimum requirements for mitigating the hazards associated with BESS.
 State Revised Code of Washington (RCW) 36.70A.070, Washington State Growth Management Act Requires cities and counties to include a utilities element in their comprehensive plans.
-RCW 70A.510.010, Photovoltaic Module Stewardship and Takeback Program Applicable to decommissioning of solar energy facilities.
-RCW 70.95.010 et seq., Solid Waste Management - Reduction and Recycling Applicable mostly to decommissioning of solar and wind energy facilities.
-RCW 70.105.005 et seq., Hazardous Waste Management Applies to storage, handling, transportation, use, and disposal of hazardous materials associated with the facilities.
-RCW 70.118.010 et seq., On-site Sewage Disposal System Applies to potential septic systems (as applicable) that may be proposed as part of a facility.
-RCW 80.28.440, Wildfire mitigation plan-Review/revision Requires wildfire mitigation plan for investor-owned utilities.
-Local Comprehensive plan goals and objectives, and local codes and requirements pertaining to public services and utilities A local planning effort by cities and counties that provides a vision for the community and identifies steps needed to meet that vision.
-Many counties and cities in Washington defer to the state regulations.